mdzama1012/shopping-list-vanilla-js/README.md

 # Shopping List Project

 A simple shopping list application built with vanilla JavaScript.
 This project allows users to manage a list of grocery items by adding, editing, removing, and searching items.
 The app persists data using `localStorage`, making the list available even after closing or refreshing the browser.
+You can take a live demo from this [link.](https://shopping-vanilla-js.netlify.app/)

 ## Features